deepindeed2022/ChineseSA/README.md

-# ChineseSA
+# 中文情感分析
 ## Brief lntroduction
 The software is **Chinese sentiment analysis** for NLP programming work.
 Using [word2vec](http://radimrehurek.com/gensim/models/word2vec.html) to process word presentation.
-And using SVM method as classifier.
+And using KNN method as classifier.

 ## Working Principle